RetroReversing/retroReversing/categories/misc/Magazines.md

 182 | 2010-12 |

 ### Book Extracts
-The accompaning CD for Computer Arts often had extracts from popular industy books in PDF format, this was a great way to both advertise the book in question and supply useful content for artists.
+The accompanying CD for Computer Arts often had extracts from popular industy books in PDF format, this was a great way to both advertise the book in question and supply useful content for artists.
 Much of these are extracts from books that game artists would almost certainly have in their collection.

 Issue | Book Name | Notes
 ---|---|---
 130 | Reinventing Music Video |
 130 | Advertising is Dead: Long live Advertising |
 137 | ESSENCE: The Face | Chapter on simulating tissue damage for Face Textures by Paul Fedor.
-Pages 142-150 137 | Character Animation: 2D Skills for Better 3D | Extact for taking a 2D Dog walking animation and turning it into a 3D animation.
+Pages 142-150 137 | Character Animation: 2D Skills for Better 3D | Extract for taking a 2D Dog walking animation and turning it into a 3D animation.
 Pages 152-157
 137 | Sticker City: Paper Graffiti Art | Pages 118-119, 130-131, 142-143, 147-147
 140 | Adobe Photoshop CS3 One-on-One | Pages 302-355 but it's missing the actual images!!
 140 | Painter X Creativity: Digital Artists Handbook | Pages 19-34 and 229-248
 141 | EXPOSE 5 |
-141 | Secrets of Digital Illustation |
+141 | Secrets of Digital Illustration |
 143 | Choosing and Using Paper | Book by RotoVision, free pages 0-21
 143 | How to Cheat in Adobe Flash | Pages 2-5 and page 33
 143 | The Adobe photoshop Layers Book | Pages 1-5